UnnamedCodinGamer/playground-v5fxvcwp/statement.md

 - understanding of MCTS
 - Java

-# Things to try

-- Try different number of iterations that the algorithm goes through.
-For instance with lower numbers MCTS does not manage to collect enough information through random rollouts and the game ends as a win for one of the players.

-- Try different value of the exploration paramenter.
- For example with higher values the algorithm favours exploration over exploitation i.e. higher visit count for suboptimal moves.

 # Things to try to implement

 - Try to implement different expansion policy and expand single child at a time - in the current version all children are expanded at once and one of them is picked for rollout.